Veracitea/PropNow_Android_App/README.md

 ### Other information:
 Read SRS.pdf for report, note that not all sequence diagrams were shown, only relevant ones were pointed out https://youtu.be/Fz17YCfglOc
+Anything uploaded online for this project was last touched/recorded in late 2020/early 2021.